 What are MySuper funds

 There are 80 MySuper products across Australia at present.
 Most of us have had the experience of going to work for a new employer and being told that they have a “default” Super option available, for those that don’t yet have Super or don’t wish to contribute to an existing Super account.
 From 2014 ONLY funds that had a MySuper option were eligible to be offered by employers.
 Investors don’t specify how they want to be invested and their investment allocation is based only on their age.
-It makes sense that the Government has initially focussed on the performance of these funds, because, by definition, they are funds that people “fall into”, without specifying how they want to be invested, without seeking advice from a professional and most won’t even know how they are invested, never mind how their fund is performing.
+It makes sense that the Government has initially focused on the performance of these funds, because, by definition, they are funds that people “fall into”, without specifying how they want to be invested, without seeking advice from a professional and most won’t even know how they are invested, never mind how their fund is performing.

 APRA assessed 76 of them (4 didn’t have enough history) and deemed that 13 of them failed to meet the benchmark performance required.
 The 13 were as follows: